8bitbuddhist/PixelMaestro-Studio/docsrc/Device-Tab.rst

 If connecting to a network device, enter the IP address (and optionally, the port number) of the device using the format [IP]:[Port].

 ..
-Note:: PixelMaestro Studio uses port 8077 by default.
-You can change this in the Preferences.
+Note:: PixelMaestro Studio defaults to port 8077.

 If you want to automatically connect to the device when PixelMaestro Studio loads, check *Auto-connect*.
 The Live Updates option is explained in more detail in the next section.